victormanuelfrancodev/circularmenu/example/README.md

-# CircularMenu Flutter Package
+# OrbitMenu Flutter Package

 ## Description

-CircularMenu is a Flutter package designed for creating interactive and visually appealing circular menus in mobile applications.
+OrbitMenu is a Flutter package designed for creating interactive and visually appealing circular menus in mobile applications.
 It features a large central circle surrounded by smaller circles that function as buttons.
 This package enables Flutter developers to incorporate intuitive and aesthetically pleasing navigation in their apps.

 ## Features